AdrianMrn/blog/posts/2021-10-15-replacing-node-keytar-with-electron-safe-storage-in-ray.md

 ```

 The only downside is that any previously saved passwords and passphrases saved using Keytar are now inaccessible for the app, but you can still find them by opening your system's keychain application and looking for any mentions of `ray`, `ssh_password_`, or `private_key_`.
+We also hope Ray wasn't the only spot you saved your server passwords.